 From the beginning, I knew I wanted to simply create a legacy of my own in a similar way to that of Tom Runyon - becoming part of a community and being able to witness the changes that take place as the days go by all while helping tell the myriad of stories along the way.
 I knew that if I could pull it off, then I had won the lottery.
 I had become educated on what was going on locally and could see that these local winemakers really needed a voice in the marketplace, so being able to utilize my skills to help introduce their wines to the market was the plan.
 Oh yeah, I thought I was going to be the next big thing in wine making, but I quickly realized I was much better at being on the sales side of the business.
 Who knows though, I have lots of friends in the business, so maybe the timing was just off a bit.
 I know one thing, though, my bank account sure was!

 Tom passed away in 2009, and after he was put to rest and the family was able to make decisions again.
 Tom's son Morgan and I devised a plan to re-open the Old Place with a bit of a twist.
 I came on board and ran the business for three years and am proud to say that the Old Place has become one of the top restaurants in Los Angeles, with lines out the door each time it is opened.
-The two businesses (the Old Place and Cornell Winery) feed off of each other, and our employees cannot wait to come to work!
+With a great staff at both businesses, the two (the Old Place and Cornell Winery) feed off each other, and our employees cannot wait to come to work.
+Success on many fronts!

 I know, as a matter of fact, that this place just makes me feel good.
-I hope you come on by and let the place work its charms on you!
+I hope you come on by and let the Cornell, CA work its charms on you!